True Confessions (album)

-True Confessions is the third studio album by British group Bananarama.
+True Confessions is the third studio album by the English pop group Bananarama.
 It was released on 30 June 1986 by London Records.
-The majority of the album was produced by Tony Swain and Steve Jolley (who produced Bananarama's eponymous second album), with the exception of "Venus" and "More Than Physical".
-The latter, given a garage remix for its single version, was Bananarama's first songwriting collaboration with the Stock Aitken Waterman (SAW) production team.
+The album was primarily produced by Tony Swain and Steve Jolley, and also marked Bananarama's first collaboration with Stock Aitken Waterman, who produced two of the album's tracks.

-The album contains the group's most commercially successful single to date, a cover version of Shocking Blue's 1969 song "Venus", which peaked at number one on the Billboard Hot 100 in the United States.
-True Confessions reached number 46 on the UK Albums Chart and number 15 on the US Billboard 200, becoming the group's highest-charting album on the latter chart.
+Four singles were released from True Confessions: "Do Not Disturb", the Shocking Blue cover "Venus", "More Than Physical", and "A Trick of the Night".
+"Venus" became the group's most commercially successful single to date, peaking at number one on the Billboard Hot 100 in the United States.
+True Confessions initially reached number 46 on the UK Albums Chart and number 15 on the US Billboard 200, becoming the group's highest-peaking album on the latter chart.
+Following the release of the album's 40th anniversary edition in September 2026, it finally hit the top 10 of the UK Albums Chart, reaching number six and making it the band's highest-charting album in their homeland.

-The fourth single, "A Trick of the Night" was written by Jolley and Swain and re-recorded and remixed by SAW for release in the UK.
+Background and recording

+All but two tracks on True Confessions were produced by Tony Swain and Steve Jolley, who had previously contributed production to Bananarama's 1983 debut album Deep Sea Skiving and subsequently co-produced the group's 1984 eponymous second album.
+"More Than Physical", later given a garage remix for its single version, was Bananarama's first songwriting collaboration with the Stock Aitken Waterman (SAW) production team, who also produced "Venus", a cover of the 1969 Shocking Blue song.
+The Jolley and Swain production "A Trick of the Night" would later be re-recorded and remixed by SAW for its single release in the UK.

 In contrast to the two dance-oriented songs produced by SAW, the majority of the songs produced by Jolley and Swain tend towards rock-based, serious-minded pop.
-The lyrical content addresses overcoming obstacles in relationships ("Ready or Not", "Promised Land") and tackles social issues, such as the anti-drug stance on "Hooked on Love".
-Two ballads are included: the aforementioned "A Trick of the Night", which is a cautionary ballad about a male friend trying to survive on city streets, and the jazzy, sophisto-pop track "Dance With a Stranger".
+The lyrical content addresses overcoming obstacles in relationships ("Ready or Not", "Promised Land") and tackles social issues such as the pitfalls of drug addiction ("Hooked on Love") and the struggles of overcoming generational disillusion ("In a Perfect World").
+Two ballads are included: the aforementioned "A Trick of the Night", which is a cautionary midtempo number about a male friend trying to survive on city streets, and the jazzy, sophisti-pop track "Dance with a Stranger".
+Another ballad, "Ghost", was initially used as the B-side of the "Do Not Disturb" single, but eventually made its way onto various subsequent releases.